 - Catch Basins/Cleanout Procedures: These procedures are reasonably effective in protecting sewers from receiving loads of coarse solids. - Oil/Water Separators and Hydrodynamic Separators: These devices remove coarse sediment and oils from storm water prior to delivery to a storm drain network, the ground, or other treatment. - Storm Water Management Basins (surface and underground): Although the primary function of these basins is to detain/retain large quantities of storm water, the design also provides for sediment deposition within the basin structure, which can significantly reduce sediment and the pollutants (e.g., phosphorus) associated with them.
 Detention basins can be effective at removing sediment, non-soluble metals, organic matter and nutrients through settling.
 Storm water management basins can be very effective in reducing sedimentation of downstream areas.
 Coarse and medium size particles and associated pollutants will settle out in the basin.
 Suspended solids, attached nutrients, and absorbed non-persistent pesticides may break down before proceeding downstream.
 Basins designed to infiltrate storm water also increase recharge to ground water. - Street Sweeping: This practice removes 50-90% of street pollutants from impervious surfaces that could potentially enter surface waters through storm sewers or direct surface discharges.
-Street sweeping can also make road surfaces less slippery in light rains, improve aesthetics by removing litter, and control pollutants. - Illicit Connections none - Illicit Discharges: U-M's 24-hour emergency response team and onsite personnel were able to prevent a majority of outdoor spills (22 of 28) from entering the storm sewer system.
-Of the six spills that did enter the MS4, only two required notification to EGLE, as the other four were able to be mitigated with no discharges to surface waters of the State or another MS4.
+Street sweeping can also make road surfaces less slippery in light rains, improve aesthetics by removing litter, and control pollutants. - Illicit Connections none - Illicit Discharges: U-M's 24-hour emergency response team and onsite personnel were able to prevent a majority of outdoor spills (25 of 31) from entering the storm sewer system.
+Of the six spills that did enter the MS4, only three required notification to EGLE, as the other three were able to be mitigated with no discharges to surface waters of the State or another MS4.
+Please see section 1).b). for a description of the three reported incidents. - As was previously reported, there is an ongoing investigation of a low-flow discharge (<3 gallons per hour) to Millers Creek on U-M's North Campus.
+Field screening and laboratory follow-up testing indicate that the discharge has an elevated conductivity.
+The water is clear, with no odor or staining noted at the outfall.
+Initial investigation, including dye testing and televising of the storm lines and underdrains, has indicated that there are no cross-connections present.
+U-M continues to evaluate the possible source of the discharge.